-The modern ballet production of The Metamorphosis, as choreographed by Arthur Pita, is just 80 minutes.
+The modern ballet production of The Metamorphosis, as choreographed by Arthur Pita, is just 80 minutes (sans interval).
 We meet Gregor Samsa, who lives at home with his parents and younger sister and spends his days working as a traveling salesman.
 Life carries on in a rut, until he morphs into a monstrous insect over night.
 The rest of the show focuses on how Gregor’s relationships with his family develop, or rather, fester.

 “For me [‘The Metamorphosis’] has so many themes… someone being trapped, illness, being alienated, sexuality, rejection, growth, change… It’s never-ending.”– Arthur Pita, ‘The Metamorphosis’ choreographer

 Nearly a quarter of the show establishes the daily routine of Gregor (Edward Watson): son, brother, employee and patron.
 (Spoiler alert: Yes, you really do watch his regular regime three times.)
 He heads to and from work, grabbing a coffee in the morning and a vodka on the way back, before returning home and dutifully watching his sister practice ballet.
 Gregor leaves the dinner table early, prompting a long face from his mother; the table is cleared and Gregor retreats to his room.

 In the space of a short blackout meant to represent one evening, Gregor mysteriously morphs into an enormous insect.
 A few dribbles of black ink on his neck and chest are only costuming change; Gregor’s posture and movement are much more telling of his rapid metamorphosis into an invertebrate: his limbs are stuck in the air, extremities constantly shifting and moving, as if trying to sense the atmosphere like antennae.